 Poor data quality is costing organizations an average of 14 million $ / year (Gartner).
 As Enterprise Architects are often more involved with keeping data up-to-date than with creating value, we designed the Survey Add-On as one more tool in the EA repertoire.
-It allows you to collect information from responsible persons without the hassle of sending out individual mails.
+It allows you to collect information from responsible people without the hassle of sending out individual emails.

 The basic version of LeanIX Survey is included in most versions.
 In addition, the Add-On "Survey Powerfeatures" enriches the basic functionalities.
 It allows the use of Fact Sheet elements within your Survey, to group questions, and to calculate scores based on survey results.